-These heavy components are absolutely necessary as shaft drivetrains undergo very high torque when a rider starts from a standstill.
+These heavy components are absolutely necessary as shaft drivetrains undergo very high forces when a rider starts from a standstill.

-Torque is a particularly big hurdle on shaft drivetrains as they use small radius bevel gears.
-This results in much higher forces and distortions when compared to chain or belt drive.
+This is a particularly big hurdle on shaft drivetrains as they use small radius bevel gears.
+It results in much higher forces and distortions when compared to chain or belt drive.

 Ok, but what if you don’t care about efficiency or weight?

 Another hurdle for shaft drive systems is gear alignment.

 In order to reduce wear and increase drive efficiency, there is an optimal distance for the bevel gears to mesh.